vionash/PulPCAP/README.md

   You will have the following inputs:
 - "Enter Name": This references how you can discern which PCAP is yours in the PCAPExtractor channel.
 It also adds the TUID at the end.
 - "Enter Telnyx Call Leg ID": TUID Input.
 This is the Call-Leg ID that you can find in CDR Search/Call Session.
 You can add more than 1 even!
 Just simply add a space.
-- "Enter SIP KIBP Location..": Chose between CH1 and DC2!
+- "Enter SIP KIBP Location..": Choose between CH1 and DC2!
 CH1 references ch1.001 tanker and DC2 references dc.020 tanker.

  That's it!
 You should then see the requested PCAPs in the slack channel, processing.